Combined effective field theory interpretation of measurements sensitive to quartic gauge boson couplings in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Input measurements

 In several of the individual measurement publications, either none or only a subset of the operators were probed.
 For completeness, this result considers the potential impact of all operators in all channels.
 The published \ZllyShort, \ZZllllShort and \WyyShort measurements do not provide a dedicated \Eboli model result, and so in this Letter a dedicated interpretation is conducted for each of these analyses.
 For the \ZllyShort (\ZZllllShort) result, the publicly available one(two)-dimensional unfolded distribution of the \pt of the $Z\gamma$ system (invariant masses of the $ZZ$ and dijet systems), are reinterpreted in this context.
 For the \WyyShort analysis, the full reconstruction level template was generated for all samples, and is used for reinterpretation.
 In the initial publication of \ZvvyShort and \WZShort, which used reco-level results, only a subset of operators was probed, so a template replacement procedure is developed to derive the kinematic shapes of the missing operators.
 In this procedure, the histogram template of the differential yields of the missing operator in the observable of interest is approximated using the reco-level template of an existing operator that has the lowest $\chi^2$ difference between corresponding templates at particle-level.
 Differences between cross-sections are accounted for in the replacement procedure.
 Dedicated non-closure studies on this procedure are conducted by applying the replacement in situations where the original templates exist.
 The difference in the confidence intervals obtained from the two templates is found to be at the percent level in all cases, except for the \ZvvyShort analysis that found an impact of 9\% on the intervals for the $f_{M1}$ and $f_{T9}$ coefficients.
-When the template difference is added as an additional source of uncertainty in these cases, the corresponding confidence intervals widened by at most 4\%, whereas the effect on confidence intervals of some other coefficients is at a sub-percent level.
-No non-closure uncertainty is included for the complete set of final results presented here.
-Cross-terms were not considered in the original publications except for the \WZShort and \ssWWShort analyses in several specific cases.
-As such, cross-term effects at reco-level are simulated through the same replacement procedure.
+A residual closure study is performed adding a conservative 30\% difference directly as an additional source of uncertainty in the \ZvvyShort analysis for all operators, with the corresponding confidence intervals widened by at most 4\%, and usually at the sub-percent level.
+Due to the negligible effect of the residual non-closure uncertainty on the replacement procedure, it is not included for the complete set of final results presented here.